 The loadable sleeve length on the bar is 16.35″, which is just a bit longer than some other competing bars.
 I can load well over 600 lbs on the bar using my competition bumpers including a collar.
 Depending on what plates you’re using, you can load much more than that even.
-The bar is strength rated at 1,500 lbs, so you’re good with whatever you want to load on there.
 The diameter of the sleeves is 1.96″ as one would expect with this type of barbell.

 This is simply a beautiful barbell.
 The surfaces are nearly flawless.
 I have gone over the entire bar with a fine toothed comb, and I just cannot find a material issue of any consequence.
 No blemishes, no scratches, nothing.
 I realize this can sometimes be luck of the draw, but the fact it’s nearly perfect tells me others are likely to be of similar quality.

 The color of the steel is really nice.
 I love the look of stainless steel in general, but I think Rep Fitness really hit it out of the park with this steel.
 It has a beautiful light gray finish, but depending on how the light hits it, you may actually see a more gun metal look.
 It’s very cool.